Hello There!

 My brother and I and a Red Sox game on Easter day wearing bunny ears

-I'm proud to have held many different roles over my life, giving me a diverse set of experiences to shape my worldview.
+I'm proud to have held many different roles over my life, giving me a diverse set of experiences to shape my worldview and skills today.
 From learning teamwork and comradery on the football field in high school.
 To advocating for the student body as the representative of student affairs during my 3 years on Becker College's Student Governance Board.
 Developing my leadership skills and honing my interpersonal skills as a New Student Orientation leader in my final year of college.
-I am great at leveraging project goals through the lens of stakeholder expectations and client needs from my experience working Sales in a B2B wholesale craft beer distributor.
-I excel at bringing all those skills together to bring unique and effective solutions to all the projects I work on.
+Working the floor at countless restaurants from college to today has helped me to become an expert at communicating expectations between departments and clients.
+Through being able to leverage project goals through the lens of stakeholder expectations and client needs from my experience working Sales in a B2B wholesale craft beer distributor.
+But most of all I excel at bringing all those skills together to bring unique and effective solutions to all the projects I work on.

 But most of all I love designing and building products.
 However I'm a frim believer that building products in a void isn't enough.
-We need to engage with the user on a personal level, understand their wants, needs, and desires.
+We need to engage with users on a personal level, understand their wants, needs, and desires.
 And take that into building the best possible product for everyone involved.

 Right facing arrow